 Note: Unless otherwise noted herein, all references to credit ratings throughout this document shall be read as applying to the ratings issued by Moody's, Standard & Poor's, and Fitch Investor Service (hereafter referred to as the "Credit Rating Agencies").
 If each of the Credit Rating Agencies assigns a credit rating, the credit rating will be the middle of the three ratings (for example, if Moody's rates a security Baa2, S&P rates a security BB+, and Fitch rates a security BBB-, the middle credit rating would be considered BBB-by Fitch).
-If only two of the three Credit Rating Agencies assign a credit rating, the credit rating, the credit rating, the credit rating, the credit rating will be the lower of the two.
+If only two of the three Credit Rating Agencies assign a credit rating, the credit rating will be the lower of the two.
 If only one of the Credit Rating Agencies assigns a credit rating, that credit rating will apply.